hitefork/hitefork.github.io/_posts/2024-10-01-meritorious-winner.md

 Result
 ------

-The competition was in February 2024, and the results didn't come out until May 2024.
-When I was on the subway to Xuhui District, Shanghai, I received the final competition result.
-It was an M award, which means we got a ranking in the top 6.6%.
+The contest was in February 2024, and the results didn't come out until May 2024.
+When I was on the subway to Xuhui District, Shanghai, I received the final contest result----Meritorious Winner, which means we got a ranking in the top 6.6%.
 I was so happy that I jumped up, so much so that the passengers next to me came over and asked me what had happened.

 ![M](../../../../../images/M/meritorious.png#pic_center)